Brazil looks to new Pfizer contract to speed up vaccinations

-Brazil is close to signing a second contract with Pfizer Inc (PFE.N) for another 100 million doses of its COVID-19 vaccine, of which 35 million shots are due to be delivered in October, Brazil's Health Minister Marcelo Queiroga said on Monday.
+SAO PAULO (Reuters) - Brazil is close to signing a second contract with Pfizer Inc for another 100 million doses of its COVID-19 vaccine, of which 35 million shots are due to be delivered in October, Brazil’s Health Minister Marcelo Queiroga said on Monday.

 That raises to 200 million doses of the Pfizer shot for Brazil this year, he said, aimed at relieving the shortage of vaccines contributing to the world’s second-deadliest outbreak outside the United States.